Is Learner Driver Insurance Compulsory?

 You can add your learner driver to your regular insurance.
 Or, as they are driving your car with your permission, they may be protected under your auto policy as a learner driver.

-You’ll almost certainly have to add them as an authorized driver on your policy once they receive their driver’s license.
+You’ll almost certainly have to add them as an authorized driver on your policy once they receive their driver’s licenses.
 Remember that each insurer has its own set of restrictions for when you can add your young driver to your coverage.

 Is Provisional Insurance Expensive?